Sir Thomas Shirley, 1st Baronet

+Sir Thomas Shirley, 1st Baronet (bapt.
+30 December 1727 – 18 February 1800) was a British colonial governor and military officer.
+He served in the Seven Years' War before being appointed Governor of the Bahamas in 1768.
+He became Governor of Dominica in 1774 and, from 1781, was Governor of the Leeward Islands.
+Shirley was awarded a baronetcy in 1786 and was promoted to general in 1798.

+Biography

-Sir Thomas Shirley, 1st Baronet (30 December 1727 – 18 February 1800) was a British colonial governor and military officer.
-The son of William Shirley, a politically well-connected colonial administrator who served for many years as governor of the Province of Massachusetts Bay, Shirley entered the military, serving in the Louisbourg expedition his father organised in 1745.
+The son of William Shirley, a politically well-connected colonial administrator who served for many years as governor of the Province of Massachusetts Bay.
+He was baptised on 30 December 1727 at Wivelsfield in Sussex, England.
+Shirley entered the military, serving in the Louisbourg expedition his father organised in 1745.
 During the Seven Years' War he served on Menorca and in the 1761 Capture of Belle Île.
+On 9 May 1758 he was appointed a major in the newly-raised 73rd Regiment of Foot.